stackhpc/ansible-collection-openstack/roles/os_networks/README.md

    - `project`: Optionally create this subnet for a project other than the authenticating project.
    - `state`: Optional state of the subnet, default is `present`.
+   - `tags`: Optional list of tags to set on the subnet.

 `os_networks_routers` is a list of routers to create.
 Each item should be a dict containing the following items: